dstackai/dstack/docs/docs/installation/index.md

 ### Vast.ai

-Log into your [Vast.ai](https://cloud.vast.ai/) account, click Account in the sidebar, and copy your API Key.
+Log into your [Vast.ai :material-arrow-top-right-thin:{ .external }](https://cloud.vast.ai/) account, click Account in the sidebar, and copy your
+API Key.

 Then, go ahead and configure the backend: